VimsecAu/kb/m365/baselines/defender.md

 <!--Policy: MS.DEFENDER.4.3v1; Criticality: SHOULD -->
 - _Rationale:_ Access to sensitive information should be prohibited unless explicitly allowed.
-Specific exemptions can be made based on agency policies and valid business justifications.
+Specific exemptions can be made based on company policies and valid business justifications.
 - _Last modified:_ June 2023
 - _Note:_ The custom policy referenced here is the same policy configured in [MS.DEFENDER.4.1v1](#msdefender41v1).